dmitry-shibanov/setup-java/README.md

 </p>

 This action provides the following functionality for GitHub Actions runners:
-- Downloading and set up a requested version of Java.
-See [Usage](#Usage) section for supported distributors
+- Downloading and setting up a requested version of Java.
+See [Usage](#Usage) section for the list of supported distributors
 - Extracting and caching custom version of Java from local file
 - Configuring runner for publishing using Apache Maven
 - Configuring runner for publishing using Gradle
 - Configuring runner for using GPG private key
 - Registering problem matchers for error output

-## What's new in V2
+## V2 vs V1
-Release v2 brings support for custom distributions and include support for Zulu OpenJDK and Adopt OpenJDK from the box.
+- V2 has support of custom distributions and provides support of Zulu OpenJDK and Adoptium (former AdoptOpenJDK) out of the box.
+V1 supports only Zulu OpenJDK
-Also major release contains a set of breaking changes.
-Please follow [the guide](docs/switching-to-v2.md) to switch to the new version.
+- V2 requires you to specify distributor along with the version.
+V1 defaults to Zulu OpenJDK, only version input is required.
+Follow [the migration guide](docs/switching-to-v2.md) to switch from V1 to V2

 ## Supported distributions
 Currently, the following distributors are supported: